 As a key part of your mouth, your teeth play an important role in your speech.
 Gapped, protruding, or crowded teeth can affect your speaking patterns.
 Straightening your smile can help.
 You might notice a bit of a lisp when you first start wearing your aligners, but in months you could have the smile of your dreams and improved speech.

 Poor dental health has been linked to heart disease, stroke, kidney disease, and more.
 Keep up with brushing, flossing, and regular dentist visits to help keep the rest of your body healthy, too.
 Don’t forget to order a new set of retainers every 6 months too to protect your new smile and prevent bad oral bacteria.

-SmileDirectClub straightens most smiles in an average of 4-6 months1 and is up to 60% less than braces2.
+SmileDirectClub straightens most smiles in an average of 4-6 months1 and is half the cost of braces2.
 Now is the time to invest in yourself and your health.